tanhoang1808/northwind-datawarehouse/README.md

 # Description

+This project is built based on the `Northwind` dataset and represents `Kimball's` approach to creating a replica of the Northwind Data Warehouse.

 ## Architecture Design

-This project is built based on the Northwind dataset and represents Kimball's approach to creating a replica of the Northwind Data Warehouse.

 ![Input Schema](assets/architecture_v1.png)